nicolai5965/Ai_Financial_Assistant/backend/BACKEND_DOCS.md

   - Supports dynamic window sizing based on available data points
   - Allows custom parameter configuration for all indicators
   - Supports placement of indicators in different panels of a multi-panel chart
+  - **Improved modularity with dedicated helper functions for window size calculation, parameter extraction, and trace placement**
+  - **Enhanced documentation with more detailed explanatory comments for complex calculations**
+  - **Consistent error handling and logging patterns across all functions**
+  - **DRY (Don't Repeat Yourself) design by centralizing common functionality in helper functions**

 ### 11. `app/stock_analysis/stock_data_charting.py`
 - **Purpose**: This file handles all chart building and visualization functionality.